F5Networks/f5-ci-docs/docs/kubernetes/kctlr-secrets.rst

 .. _k8s-tls-cert:

-Add a TLS certificate and key
+Add a TLS Certificate and Key
 -----------------------------

 #.
 Encode your certificate and key with base64.